oracle/opengrok/How-to-setup-OpenGrok.md

 The indexer will process any input data - be it source code checkouts, plain files, binaries, etc.

-The concept of projects was introduced to effectively replace the need for multiple web applications with opengrok <code>.war</code> file (see below) and leave you with one indexer and one web application serving more source code repositories - projects.
+The concept of projects was introduced to effectively replace the need for multiple web applications with opengrok `.war` file (see below) and leave you with one indexer and one web application serving more source code repositories - projects.

 That said, OpenGrok can be run in project-less setup where all the input data is always searched at once.